A tutorial with all the details…

 Here are my calculations, what I do every time I need to make binding.

-The top line is the measurements of my quilt; your numbers will be different.
+Measure your quilt width and length.
+Note down these numbers.
 We add these 2 numbers then multiply that number by 2.
 This gives us the perimeter measurement of the quilt.

 The width of fabric is often 112cm or 44 inches.
-I use 40 inches to allow length for joining the strips and turning the corners on the quilt.
+I use 40 inches to allow length for joining the strips and turning the corners on the quilt, and a little built in fudge factor.

-Now we divide the perimeter measurement, in my case 228 inches by 40 which is 5.7.
-This is the number of strip s I need for this particular quilt.
+Now we divide the perimeter measurement, in my case 280 inches by 40 which is 7.
+This is the number of strips I need for this particular quilt.
 Your numbers will be different for each quilt.
-I can’t easily cut 5.7 strips so I round up to the next full number – 6 strips.

 If you have not yet bought your fabric for binding, here’s how I work out how much I need to buy.

-I needed 6 strips WOF (width of fabric), multiply this by 2.5 to give how much fabric I need in inches – 15 inches.
+I needed 7 strips WOF (width of fabric), multiply this by 2.5 to give how much fabric I need in inches – 7 x 2.5 = 17.5 inches.

 Many of us quilt in inches but we buy fabric in metres and centimetres, so…

-Now I multiply 15 by 2.5 to give the amount of fabric I need in centimetres – 37.5cm.
-I would round this up to 40cm, to allow for straightening later.
-Also because fabric shops usually sell in 10cm increments.
+Now I multiply 17.5 x 2.5 to give the amount of fabric I need in centimetres = 43.75cm.
+I would round this up to 45cm, to allow for straightening later.

 Most tape measures have centimetre and inches so you can double check your final centimetres to inches conversion.